EAC and Health

-The EAC Secretariat is mandated to offer advisory and coordinating support for the Partner States Burundi, Kenya, Rwanda, South Sudan, Tanzania and Uganda in the prevention of and response to outbreaks of infectious diseases of public health concern.
+The EAC Secretariat is mandated to offer advisory and coordination support to its Partner States, Burundi, Democratic Republic of Congo, Kenya, Rwanda, South Sudan, Tanzania and Uganda in the prevention of and response to outbreaks of infectious diseases of public health concern.
 In the past, the EAC region has experienced numerous outbreaks of infectious diseases.
 Most of the pathogens are endemic in the region and pose a constant health risk.
 The COVID-19 pandemic clearly showed how quickly new pathogens that could emerge anywhere in our globalised world can spread to the region and jeopardise public health, economic stability and the livelihoods of citizens.
 The spread of infectious diseases is promoted by migration and transboundary trade, which is facilitated by the EAC common market, by tourism and by the impacts of climate change.
 To prevent and combat outbreaks of infectious diseases of public health concern, Partner States need to be prepared.

 The German Government supports this EAC Sector under Core Area 2 of EAC-German cooperation as defined by BMZ 2030 – “Health, Social Protection and Population Policy” in the Intervention Area of “Health, Pandemics and One Health”.
 The cooperation directly contributes to implement two of the eight priority areas defined by the 6th EAC Development Strategy, namely “Strengthening Productive and Social Sectors” and “Awareness Creation”.
 The BMZ 2030 reform strategy focuses on a new quality of cooperation.
 More information on BMZ 2030 can be found here.